brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 Any dictionary containing a ``$ref`` attribute is replaced entirely with the target of the reference.

-The reference value is a URL.  `jwstlib.models` supports file and http urls.
+The reference value is a URL.  `jwst_lib.models` supports file and http urls.
 The URL may also have a local part following the ``#`` character.
 This local part is in `JSON Pointer
 <http://tools.ietf.org/html/draft-ietf-appsawg-json-pointer-03>`_
 syntax and allows a subset of the schema file to be extracted.

-`jwstlib.models` also supports special URLs that refer to schema files installed alongside Python code.
+`jwst_lib.models` also supports special URLs that refer to schema files installed alongside Python code.
 If URL is of the form ``http://jwstlib.stsci.edu/schemas/$PACKAGE/$SCHEMA``, a heuristic is used to find the schema within the local Python package namespace.